Contact Lens Care

 3. Underlying health issues

 Other causes of blurred vision include ocular migraines, headaches, eye floaters and certain medications.

 Why has my vision suddenly gone blurry?

-- Brain Tumour-the build-up of pressure in the skull as a result of a brain tumour can lead to blurry vision.
+- The build-up of pressure in the skull due to a brain tumour

-- Diabetes-this can lead to diabetic retinopathy which causes blurry vision and affects your eye health.
-This condition arises when the blood vessels of the retina are damaged.
+- Uncontrolled diabetes: this can lead to diabetic retinopathy which causes blurry vision and affects your eye health

-- Migraines-blurry vision often accompanies a migraine and is also known as aura.
+- Migraines: blurry vision often accompanies migraine and is also known as aura

 Is sudden blurry vision an emergency?